vml86/prologp/Soluciones.md

 **%1.06 (*)Averigüe si una lista es un palíndromo.**
 Un palíndromo puede ser leído al derecho o al revés; e.g. [x,a,m,a,x].

-% 1.06 (*): Find out whether a list is a palindrome
 % A palindrome can be read forward or backward; e.g. [x,a,m,a,x]
 % is_palindrome(L) :- L is a palindrome list
 %    (list) (?)is_palindrome(L) :- reverse(L,L).